 When it comes to governments using senseless violence against miners, two countries immediately come to mind: Zimbabwe and Angola.
 In Zimbabwe, claiming a need to stop unlicensed artisanal diamond mining, the military massacred more than 200 diamond miners in a single incident in 2008, shooting at miners from helicopters.
 In Angola, the military is responsible for human rights abuses in diamond mining regions including killings, rape, and torture.

-To be sure, the context of the violence in Zimbabwe and Angola is very different from the context in South Africa.
+The context of the violence in Zimbabwe and Angola is very different from the context in South Africa.
 In Zimbabwe and Angola, artisanal diamond miners generally mine on their own, rather than for large companies.
 Artisanal miners in these countries are also worse off; they are even poorer than miners in South Africa, who are at least unionized and able to flex some political muscle.
 Indeed, as a result of the strikes at the Marikana platinum mine, the miners recently won wage increases of between 11 and 22 percent.

-Another important difference is that the violence in South Africa seems to have been less intentional and premeditated than the violent campaigns ordered by high government officials in Zimbabwe and Angola.
+Another important difference is that the violence in South Africa may have been less intentional and premeditated than the violent campaigns ordered by high government officials in Zimbabwe and Angola.
 The incident in August seems to have been an overreaction to angry miners, some of whom it is reported waved machetes and weapons as they protested.

 All of these factors suggest that it is unfair to compare events in South Africa with violence in these other two countries.
 And yet, the death toll resulting from the South African strikes is shockingly high – high enough that we can’t help but think of other recent examples of miners that were callously struck down by their governments.

 The important question now is: have South African authorities taken the necessary precautions to prevent another miner massacre?
 Unfortunately, we’re not sure.
-In fact, it seems that the South African government may have learned exactly the wrong lessons from the unrest.
+It seems that the South African government may have learned exactly the wrong lessons from the unrest.
 President Jacob Zuma recently deployed 1,000 military troops to platinum mining areas near Johannesburg.
 With military troops in the mix, we’re concerned that there will be more people killed and injured, as armed soldiers react to striking miners.

 We hope that no more bloodshed results from the strikes in South Africa.
 In the meantime, Brilliant Earth customers who prefer to avoid South African gold and platinum can rest assured that none of our gold and platinum is from South Africa, as we use only recycled precious metals in our jewelry.